BertHaine/tools-workflows/README.md

 ## Sketch

-*Handy plugins for desiging in Sketch*
+*Important plugins for smart desigin in Sketch*

 * [RenameIt](https://github.com/rodi01/renameit), by Rodrigo Soares: A port of the Renamy Photoshop plugin for Sketch: it lets you rename layers like a boss.
 * [Craft](https://www.invisionapp.com/craft) Craft is a suite of plugins to let you design with real data in mind.
 Manage them via the new Craft Manager for incredibly easy updating.